univention/univention-corporate-server/doc/manual/user-management/user-lockout.rst

 --------

 On UCS Directory Nodes, automatic account locking can be enabled for too many failed LDAP server login attempts.
-The MDB LDAP back end must be used.
-This is the default back end since UCS 4, previous systems must be migrated to the MDB LDAP back end, see :cite:t:`ucs-performance-guide`.
+The MDB LDAP backend must be used.
+This is the default backend since UCS 4, previous systems must be migrated to the MDB LDAP backend, see :cite:t:`ucs-performance-guide`.

 Automatic account locking must be enabled for each UCS Directory Node.
 To do this, the |UCSUCRV|\ s :envvar:`ldap/ppolicy` and